sensum/docs/source/includes/ios/_ios.md

 ## SDK Module Command Protocol

-Every **SensumSDK** module conforms to the module command protocol.
+Each **SensumSDK** module conforms to the module command protocol.
 At present these can be switched on and off independently.
-Every **SensumSDK**-managed object has three states that can be toggled independently:
+Each **SensumSDK**-managed object has two states that can be toggled independently:

 * Updating: You will get live data updates from the respective managed object.
 If you have defined a listener for that object, its update methods will be called by the SDK and you can reflect these and carry out actions in your app.
-* Recording: Data updates will be stored only.
-If you do not enable updates no data can be recorded as updates will not be read.
 * Sending To API: Data updates will be recorded and sent to the **SensumAPI**.

-> Protocol Code - **SensumSDK** written in Swift 3
+> Protocol Code - **SensumSDK**

 ```swift
 import foundation